postmanlabs/postman-docs/src/pages/docs/security/token-scanner.md

 Custom alerts can be used to scan your team's proprietary third-party app tokens that are not scanned by default.

-> Your team can add up to five custom alerts.
+> Your team can add a total of 5 alerts.

 To add custom alerts: